Nonlinear discrete Schr\"odinger equations with a point defect: Linear defect modes

 The associated eigenvalues are determined by

 The eigenvalues $\omega_+<0$ ($\omega_->4d$) lie below (above) the lower edge of absolutely continuous spectrum of $\Delta$.
-Notice that the defect modes are exponentially localized at the origin of the lattice (single-hump).
+Note that the defect modes are exponentially localized at the origin of the lattice (single-hump).

-Next, we investigate the impact of a (small) nonlinear term on the impurity modes.
+Next, we briefly discuss the impact of a (small) nonlinear term on the impurity modes.
 To be precise, we consider the system

 Obviously, if $\gamma>0$ and $V_0>0$ respectively $\gamma<0$ and $V_0<0$, the linear and nonlinear localization mechanisms enhance each other opposed to the case if $\gamma$ and $V_0$ are of opposite sign.
-In the latter case, if $V_0>0$ ($V_0<0$) an additional negative (positive) nonlinear term, i.e. $\gamma<0$ ($\gamma>0$), in the equation of motion leads to an increase (decrease) of the negative (positive) total energy (\ref{eq:H}) of the impurity mode going along with a reduction of its degree of localization.
-Nevertheless, for sufficiently low amplitude ($l^2-$norm), going along with weak nonlinearity, we expect sustained impurity modes even when $V_0$ and $\gamma$ have different sign.
-Our statement reads: \begin{theorem} Assume $\gamma \neq 0$ and $0<\epsilon <1$.
+In the latter case, if $V_0>0$ ($V_0<0$) an additional negative (positive) nonlinear term, i.e. $\gamma<0$ ($\gamma>0$), in the equation of motion leads to an increase (decrease) of the negative (positive) total energy (\ref{eq:H}) of the impurity mode leading to a reduction of its degree of localization.
+Nevertheless, for sufficiently low amplitude ($l^2$ norm), going along with weak nonlinearity, we expect sustained impurity modes even when $V_0$ and $\gamma$ have different sign.